 • IHG One Rewards Ambassador members, any budget tier, who want to use status benefits at a confirmed brand property.
 The standard suite upgrade and 4pm late checkout apply.
 The Ambassador weekend night certificate cashes in well in quieter months.

-Alternatives to Consider on Phuket
+Three Alternatives to Consider on Phuket

 Three Phuket-region SHA-certified properties we cover separately, each chosen because it solves a specific friction the InterContinental Phuket carries.